Small fires in the Valley are leaving a big impact on air quality

 FRESNO, Calif.
-(KSEE) — There have been several small fires in Fresno County and in the Valley leaving a big impact on the air quality.
+(KGPE) — There have been several small fires in Fresno County and in the Valley leaving a big impact on the air quality.

 “People in California are used to the wildfires and we are in our peak season right now and we’re definitely have a significant potential for another devastating year,” said Ryan Michaels, Battalion Chief with Cal Fire.